-The purpose of this certificate is to provide both the theoretical context for homeland security and the institutional framework, including current laws and legislative history, organization, definitions, historical background, bureaucracy, role of the private sector, and domestic intelligence.
-An introduction to Homeland Defense will be provided, along with an overview of specific threats, notably human trafficking, narcotics, gangs, and other illicit activities.
+The Certificate in Homeland Security provides both the theoretical context for homeland security and its institutional framework, including current laws and legislative history, organization, definitions, historical background, bureaucracy, role of private sector, and domestic intelligence.

 This certificate is designed to provide a comprehensive study of the various issues of intelligence policy, process, epistemology, analysis, and history that are rarely studied systematically in preparation for professional work in intelligence, counterintelligence, and security.
 Elements of this program also address the problem of understanding foreign cultures and the practices of foreign powers.

 This certificate is designed to provide an understanding of the history of international relations, the current world order, its dominant trends, and its likely evolution.
 It also addresses selected international policy issues that may be studied according to a student’s interests or professional requirements.

 This certificate is designed to provide an understanding of the elements of the theory and practice of national security policy, process, and implementation both at the level of grand strategy as well as on the tactical level.
 Significant parts of this certificate program address a number of vital current policy issues.
 Only one area course may be taken with this specialization.